 - 4.8.1.
-Spouses' benefits that are to be valued are the same as scheme benefits, except for the four adjustments detailed in paragraph 4.1 of this guidance.
-This may well be different from the compensation that would actually be paid from the Pension Protection Fund to the spouse of an existing pensioner. - 4.8.2.
-The pre-retirement lump sum death benefits that are to be valued are those payable on death in deferment under the scheme rules, irrespective of whether the member is an active or deferred member at the valuation date.
-Benefits which do not accrue are ignored.
-Please note that a refund of contributions is regarded as an accruing benefit for these purposes.
-Lump sum death benefits should not be included when comparing benefit levels against the compensation cap. - 4.8.3.
-The compensation cap applicable to a member's benefit on death prior to normal pension age would be that applicable to the member's last birthday at the date of the valuation. - 4.8.4.
-Where the member's benefits would have been restricted by the compensation cap (i.e. if the member is under Normal Pension Age) and the spouse's benefit is a proportion of the member's pension, the spouse's benefit that should be valued is equal to the spouse's proportion multiplied by the member's pension as restricted by the cap and the 90% compensation level. - 4.8.5.
+Contingent spouses' benefits that are to be valued should be based on 50% of the members' scheme benefits (after allowing for any commutation or early retirement reduction where the member's benefit is already in payment), with the four adjustments applied as detailed in paragraph 4.1 of this guidance. - 4.8.2.
+Pre-retirement lump sum death benefits (including refund of contributions) should not be valued (but see 4.8.3) - 4.8.3.
+However, it would be acceptable to include the benefits described in 4.8.2 as doing so would not understate the protected liabilities. - 4.8.4.
+The compensation cap applicable to a member's benefit on death prior to normal pension age would be that applicable to the member's last birthday at the date of the valuation. - 4.8.5.
+Where the member's benefits would have been restricted by the compensation cap (i.e. if the member is under Normal Pension Age), the spouse's benefit that should

+- be valued is equal to 50% of the member's pension as restricted by the cap and the 90% compensation level. - 4.8.6.
 Where the spouse's pension to be paid on death is not based on the member's pension, the spouse's pension is not subject to the cap.